Aldi: Logos and branding

 The two stores Nord and Süd have distinct logos, with Nord displaying the entire 'A' for Aldi.
 Süd unveiled a logo in 1982 that displays half an "A".
 In 2006, Aldi Süd modified the logo slightly and then in March 2017, unveiled a new logo that removed the blue box line around the artistic 'A' and revealed a more rounded, three-dimensional look for the logo, as well as a new font for the word ALDI, further differentiating it from the Aldi Nord logo, which had shared the same font for the brand until then.

+Private label brands

+A majority of the items sold in Aldi stores are its exclusive private label brands.

+Some examples in the United States include: